Understand Window Energy Ratings: U-Value, Low-E Glass & SHGC

 What is SHGC (Solar Heat Gain Coefficient)?

-The SHGC tells you how much sun heat a window lets in.
-A lower SHGC means it blocks more sun heat, which is good for keeping cool in warm places.
+The SHGC tells you how much solar radiation passes through a window.
+A low SHGC blocks more sun heat, which helps keep interiors cooler in warm climates.

 What is an Energy Star–certified window?